itsa/itsa.github.io/_docs/drag-drop/simple-draggable-js.md

 ---
 module: drag-drop
 maintainer: Marco Asbreuk
-title: Simple draggable
+title: Simple draggable plugin
 intro: "Draggable elements can be setup using the attribute <b>dd-draggable=\"true\"</b>, or using javascript by using <b>node.plugin(ITSA.Plugins.NodeDD)</b>.
-This example uses plain HTML.
-Draggable items will force the window to scroll by default when coming outside the visible area.</b>"
+This example uses the plugin.
+The plugin does nothing more than add the right attribute to the draggable Element, and it just works.</b>"
 ---

 <style type="text/css">